 - Column widths are adjustable, and the width settings are remembered across sessions.

-- To reset default column widths, double-click the heading above the columns (e.g., "User Overview").
+- To reset default column widths, double-click the heading above the columns (for example, "User Overview").

 - Real-time scrolling dynamically loads data as you scroll through the data set, making it easy to manage large lists.